Instance Significance Guided Multiple Instance Boosting for Robust Visual Tracking: Experiments

 \section{Experiments}

-To evaluate the performance of the proposed algorithm thoroughly, we perform experiments on nine publicly available sequences with different challenging properties.
+\textbf{Datasets and Comparison Methods} To evaluate the performance of the proposed algorithm thoroughly, we perform experiments on nine public sequences with different challenging properties.
 The total number of frames we tested is more than 9000.
-We compare the method against other 4 state-of-the-art algorithms: MIL \cite{babenko2011robust}, WMIL \cite{zhang2013real}, OAB \cite{grabner2006real}, and SBT \cite{grabner2008semi}.
-For fair comparison, we run the source codes provided by the authors with tuned parameters to obtain their best performance.
+We compare the method against 6 state-of-the-art algorithms, including 4 boosting-based (MIL \cite{babenko2011robust}, WMIL \cite{zhang2013real}, OAB \cite{grabner2006real}, and SBT \cite{grabner2008semi}) and 2 others (ASLA \cite{Lu2012Visual} and PCOM \cite{Wang2014Visual}).
+For fair comparison, we run the source codes provided by the authors with default parameters.

-Our tracker is implemented in MATLAB and runs at 15 frames per second on a 2.93GHz Intel Core i7 CPU.
+\textbf{Setup} Our tracker is implemented in MATLAB and runs at 15 frames per second on a 2.93GHz Intel Core i7 CPU.
 In the experiments, the search radius \(s\) is set to 25 pixels, and the scalars \(\gamma\) and \(\beta\) are set to \(4\) and \(50\) respectively.
 For the negative image patches, we randomly select \( 200\) patches from \(X^\beta\).
 Then, \(\Phi\) and \(\mathbf{H}_e\) are online updated using only 50 of 200 negative patches.
 The number of randomized MILBoost classifiers is set to \( \parallel\Phi\parallel = 3 \), and the learning rate in \equationref{eq:u_mu} and \equationref{eq:u_sigma} is fixed to \(\gamma = 0.85\).
-Finally, the number of weak classifiers \(M\) is set to \(150\), and each time \(K = 15\) classifiers are chosen to form a strong classifier.
+Finally, the number of weak classifiers \(M\) is set to \(150\), and each time \(K = 15\) classifiers are chosen to form a strong classifier. \textit{Note that all the parameters are fixed for all sequences.}